api-platform/docs/core/content-negotiation.md

 [CSV](https://tools.ietf.org/html/rfc4180)                      | `csv`        | `text/csv`                    | no
 [HTML](https://whatwg.org/) (API docs)                          | `html`       | `text/html`                   | no

-If the client requested format is not specified (if it's not supported, it will throw an HTTP bad request error), the response format will be the first format defined in the `formats` configuration key (see below).
+If the client's requested format is not specified (if it's not supported, it will throw an HTTP bad request error), the response format will be the first format defined in the `formats` configuration key (see below).
 An example using the built-in XML support is available in [Behat specs](https://github.com/api-platform/core/blob/master/features/main/content_negotiation.feature).

 The API Platform content negotiation system is extendable.
 Support for other formats can be added by [creating and registering appropriate encoders and, sometimes, normalizers](https://symfony.com/doc/current/serializer.html#adding-normalizers-and-encoders).
 Adding support for other